libremfg/rhize-docs/content/use-cases/calculate-oee.md

 description: The Rhize guide to modelling and querying OEE
 categories: ["howto", "use-cases"]
 weight: 0100
+draft: true
 menu:
   main:
     parent: use-cases
     identifier: calculate-oee
 ---

-This guide provides a high-level overview of how to use Rhize to calculate various key performance indicators (KPIS), including Overall equipment effectiveness.
+This guide provides a high-level overview of how to use Rhize to calculate various _key performance indicators_ (KPIs), including _overall equipment effectiveness_ (OEE).
-As an example the implementation section walks through a full end-to-end solution.
+As an example, the implementation section walks through a full end-to-end solution.

-## Outline
+## About OEE

 OEE is a key performance indicator that measures how effectively a manufacturing process uses its equipment.
 As defined in [{{< abbr "ISO 22400" >}}](https://www.iso.org/standard/56847.html), OEE measures the ratio of actual output to the maximum potential output.